citp/privacy-policy-historical/a/ap/app/appdevelopermagazine.com.md

-> *The following text is extracted and transformed from the appdevelopermagazine.com privacy policy that was archived on 2016-10-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161018200157id_/https%3A//appdevelopermagazine.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the appdevelopermagazine.com privacy policy that was archived on 2017-01-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170114114614id_/https%3A//appdevelopermagazine.com/privacy) for the most accurate reproduction.*

-# privacy | App Developer Magazine
+# App Developer Magazine

 ##  Privacy Policy